HaineSensei/Advent-of-Code-2024/Day-1/README.md

 ```

 ## Haskell
-This project is to be run with `ghc haskell/partx.hs` for part $x$.
+This project is to be run with `ghc haskell/partx.hs` for part x.